Introduction

 What is the difference between a liquid conveyor belt deicer and an automated spray system?

 A liquid deicer is the chemical product itself, while an automated spray system is the delivery mechanism that applies it consistently at set intervals or trigger points along the conveyor.
-Automated systems reduce product waste, eliminate human error, and provide more reliable coverage than manual application.
+Automated systems can improve application consistency, reduce manual variability, and limit unnecessary product use when they are correctly installed, calibrated, and maintained.

 Are conveyor belt deicers safe for the environment and equipment?